 Claim Scenario 4

-You’re hosting a party at your new home and everyone is having a great time.
-The holiday music is cranked and your guests are enjoying their specialty drinks.
+You’re hosting a party at your new home, and everyone is having a great time.
+The holiday music is cranked, and your guests are enjoying their specialty drinks.
 After leaving the party, one of your friends has a car accident and causes significant damage to another vehicle.
-Does your homeowners insurance policy provide coverage for damages caused by your friend and for the injuries suffered by a third party?
+Does your homeowners insurance policy cover damages caused by your friend and the injuries suffered by a third party?

 Answer: Your homeowners insurance policy may provide liquor liability limits; however, those limits may not be enough to cover the damages in today’s litigious society.
 You may want to talk to your agent about social host liability.